Commission on Human Rights Commissioners

 Shara Michalka - Commissioner

-Shara Michalka is currently the Assistant Regional Counsel for the United States Department of Health and Human Services (Regional Attorney for the Oklahoma City Area Indian Health Service).
+Shara Michalka is currently the Assistant Regional Counsel for the United States Department of Health and Human Services.
 She provides legal advice and training; reviews proposed legislation and writes comments to proposed legislation; litigates cases in federal district courts; provides consultation regularly with senior level officials within the Indian Health Service on sensitive legal and program issues.
 She was previously a Trial Attorney for the United States Equal Employment Opportunity Commission.

 Danny L. Osterhout - Commissioner